 An endocrine tumor is a mass that begins in the parts of the body that produce and release hormones.
 Because an endocrine tumor develops from cells that produce hormones, the tumor can also produce hormones, causing serious illness.

 A neuroendocrine tumor begins in the hormone-producing cells of the body’s neuroendocrine system, which is made up of cells that are a combination of hormone-producing endocrine cells and nerve cells.
 Neuroendocrine cells are found throughout the body in organs such as the lungs and gastrointestinal (GI) tract, including the stomach and intestines.
-Neuroendocrine cells perform specific functions, such as regulating air and blood flow through the lungs and controlling the speed at which food moves through the GI tract.
+Neuroendocrine cells perform specific functions, such as regulating air and blood flow through the lungs and controlling how quickly food moves through the GI tract.

 About carcinoid tumors